-The Pelican State offers a wealth of opportunities to get close to these reptiles at various Louisiana attractions without the potential dangers of meeting one in the wild.
+The Bayou State offers a wealth of opportunities to get close to these reptiles at various Louisiana attractions without the potential dangers of meeting one in the wild.
 On Cajun Pride Swamp Tours in LaPlace, they lurk beneath the water with just their eyes and a bit of snout showing.
 Eccentric tour guides regale you with information and tales of gator wrestling.

 Adventure-seekers will get their adrenaline pumping on cajun swamp kayak tours with Champagne's Cajun Swamp Tours in Breaux Bridge.
 Their kayak tours through the Lake Martin swamp will bring you up close and personal with gators and other wildlife.
 If you prefer soft-adventure, Champagne's offers traditional boat and handicap-accessible tours too.

 In addition to demonstrations with live gators, the tours at Insta-Gator Ranch & Hatchery in Covington detail the state conservation and ranching efforts.
 You can even take home a photo of yourself holding an alligator (with jaw taped firmly shut of course).